Next Start

 2/10/2023

-• According to the Bureau of Labor Statistics (BLS), the median annual salary for automotive service technicians and mechanics in the United States was $46,970 in May 2022.25 This means half of automotive technicians earned more and half earned less.
-Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.
+• According to the Bureau of Labor Statistics (BLS), the median annual salary for automotive service technicians and mechanics in the United States was $47,770 in May 2023.25

-A typical auto technician job posting requires applicants to be familiar with automotive inspection, maintenance and repair.
+Typical auto tech jobs require applicants to be familiar with automotive inspection, maintenance and repair.
 Auto technicians also benefit from knowing how to use digital software.
 As the industry evolves, so does the need for technicians to be able to use computerized systems to assist them with their jobs.

-However, success in the auto industry is more than just remembering step-by-step procedures or correctly using a socket set.
+However, success in the auto industry requires more than just remembering step-by-step procedures or correctly using a socket set.

 This way, they'll be passionate and motivated enough to develop an expert understanding of the machinery in their industry.
 They don't back down when faced with challenges.
 Instead, they eagerly seize these opportunities to become better technicians.